-Although this can be difficult to define, you may be able to file for workers comp’ in Goldsboro or elsewhere in North Carolina for an injury that occurs while you are on the clock, on a break or just on your employer’s premises.
+Although this can be difficult to define, you may be able to file for workers comp’ in Goldsboro or elsewhere in North Carolina for an injury that occurs while you are on the clock, on a break, or even just on your employer’s premises.
 Coverage may also include injuries that occur on work trips and sales calls.

 An injured worker must file a claim to receive workers’ compensation benefits.
 Your employer or the insurance company initially decides whether the claim is accepted — but do NOT assume that the first decision is final.
 A workers’ compensation lawyer at Riddle & Brantley can help you fight for the benefits you deserve.

 If your claim is accepted, then your benefits may include compensation for: